 Amendments to memorials often take place in groups, such as the current work, allowing our teams to take account of the panel layout and long-term conservation of our sites.

-The new panel layouts are drawn by our in-house drawing office using computer aided design software, which contains a library of most the stone and bronze panels found on our memorials worldwide.
+The new panel layouts are drawn by our in-house drawing office using computer-aided design software, which contains a library of most of the stone and bronze panels found on our memorials worldwide.

 CWGC undertook a major restoration of the memorial in 2019 when the memorial’s roof was removed stone by stone to allow a new waterproof layer to be added.

 You can learn more about the memorial, including a free downloadable tour, in our campaign to reconnect people with our World War heritage in Great Britain.

 Find out more about Tower Hill Memorial